Saturday, May 23, 2009

 Sunday, May 17, 2009

-At the same time we also have fear of pain, suffering, disappointment, failure, old age, illness, death and the unknown.
+At the same time we also have fear towards pain, suffering, disappointment, failure, injury, disability, old age, illness, death and the unknown.

 Even babies know the difference of comfort and discomfort.
 They will laugh when they feel good, and cry if they don’t feel good.

-These are what the Vedanta (philosophy of Yoga) called attachments.
+These are what the Vedanta (the philosophy or teachings of Yoga) called attachments and the desire of craving and aversion.

-These are the common features of everyone, although everyone has different temperaments, beliefs and talents.
+These are the common features of everyone, although everyone has different temperaments, personalities, beliefs, intelligence, knowledge, interests, skills and talents.

-And there are some people who are also looking for spiritual evolution, seeking for enlightenment.
+And there are some people who are also looking for spiritual evolution, seeking for enlightenment, or liberation from ignorance and suffering deriving from ignorance.

-But not many people can have their lives as they wish and not having any disappointment, frustration and fear at all.
+But not many people can have their lives exactly as they wish, and not having any limitation, failure, disappointment, frustration and fear at all.

-We are being conditioned by all sorts of feelings and emotions because we have the senses, differentiation of comfort and discomfort and we have likes and dislikes, needs and wants.
+We are being conditioned by all sorts of thoughts, sensations, feelings and emotions because we have the perceptive cognitive intellectual assertive thinking mind functioning under the influence of ignorance and egoism, and perceiving all kinds of names and forms through the senses, that generates the differentiation of comfort and discomfort, and we have likes and dislikes, agreements and disagreements, needs and wants.

-As a human being, it is our birth-rights to feel good or feel bad.
-It is very normal and nothing wrong to have negative feelings.
+As a sentient human being, it is our nature to feel good or feel bad.
+It is very normal and nothing wrong to have negative feelings from time to time.
 Never label ourselves with the term ‘weak’ or ‘bad’ when we have negative feelings.
 They will go away after sometimes.
 It is the same for good feelings as well.
 They will pass away too.
-We don’t need to attach to neither one of them.
-And we need a lot of training to be able to detach from our feelings.
-This is Yoga practice.
+We don’t need to attach to either one of them.
+And we need a lot of training to be able to detach from our feelings and emotions.
+This is the Yoga practice.

-Negative feelings do not bring much harm unless we attached to them and generate reaction.
-Even though we do not show it outside through action and speech, but the actual attachment is happening in the mind and it will create havoc sooner or later like a time-bomb waiting to blow up.
-It is like suppressing the anger deep inside and the fire of anger grows so intense and finally explodes.
+Negative feelings do not bring much harm unless we attached to them and generate autonomous reaction out of ignorance and egoism.
+Even though we might not show it on the outside through action and speech, but the actual attachment is happening in the mind, and it will create havoc sooner or later like a time-bomb waiting to blow up.
+It is like suppressing the anger deep inside, and the fire of anger grows so intense and finally explodes causing massive destruction to oneself and others.

-The stronger the attachment towards the condition (both positive and negative), the stronger the disappointment, fear and worries there will be.
+The stronger the attachment towards the good and bad condition (positivity and negativity), the stronger the disappointment, fear and worries there will be.

-We just need to learn how to detach ourselves from these conditions either completely or just by decreasing the level or amount of attachment will help to reduce so much unhappiness.
+We just need to learn how to detach ourselves from these impermanent conditions either completely or just by decreasing the level or amount of attachment will help to reduce so much unnecessary tensions or unhappiness.

 Look at the people around us, how many people are really happy and content with what they already have?